Cinode-Labs/api/ui-extensions/callbacks.md

 #### 'message' object

 A `message` object can be included to customize the confirmation message.
-A link can also be included to some externally created or updated resource.
+A link can also be included to some externally created or updated resources.

 The `style` property controls how the message is displayed.

 -   `flash` shows the message and link as a non-invasive message.
-Used when a successful operation don't require the end-users immediate attention.
+Used when a successful operation doesn't require the end-user's immediate attention.
--   `popup` show the message in a very invasive popup requiring the end-user to confirm the message.
+-   `popup` shows the message in a very invasive popup requiring the end-user to confirm the message.

 ```http
 HTTP/1.1 200 OK